 Installation

-The recommended way to install Bugsee is using CocoaPods, but you can also add it to your project manually by following the instructions below
+The recommended way to install Bugsee is to use Swift Package Manager, CocoaPods, or Carthage.
+You can also add it to your project manually by following the instructions below.

 pod 'Bugsee'